Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 4. How to Grow Bat Flower

-Whether you grow them in the garden or indoor, some required conditions should be fulfilled which include soil, temperature, and light requirements.
+Whether you grow them in the garden or indoors, some required conditions should be fulfilled, including soil, temperature, and light requirements.

 Soil Requirements

-Bat flower should be planted in the light and well-draining soil.
-To create a planting medium with better water circulation, you can mix the soil with perlite and vermiculite.
+Bat flowers should be planted in light and well-draining soil.
+You can mix the soil with perlite and vermiculite to create a planting medium with better water circulation.

 Temperature Requirements

 Bat flower prefers an average level of heat.
-You should keep the temperature higher than 13 degrees Celsius (55 degrees Fahrenheit) in the ideal setting.
+In the ideal setting, you should keep the temperature above 13 degrees Celsius (55 degrees Fahrenheit).

-However, please note that this flower cannot keep up with extreme coldness or heat.
+However, please note that this flower cannot withstand extreme coldness or heat.

 Light Requirements

-Although it likes to thrive in warm temperature, it doesn’t need to be exposed under full sun.
+Although it likes to thrive in warm temperatures, it doesn’t need to be exposed to full sun.

-When you plant it outdoor or in the garden, the flower should be kept in shady areas or a location with partial shade.
+When you plant it outdoors or in the garden, the flower should be kept in shady areas or a location with partial shade.

 As for indoor growing, you can place the flower near the window so that it can receive an ample amount of sunlight during the daytime.